 - Children (> 3 years of age) sudden onset sore throat, moderate fever (> 101 F, 38 C), headache, upset stomach, and enlarged and tender lymph nodes in the neck area.
 Other upper respiratory symptoms such as runny nose and cough are not usually associated with strep throat.

 The majority of sore throats (70% to 85%) are caused by viruses.
 Representative examples are:

-- EBV (Epstein-Barr virus) and CMV (cytomegalic inclusion virus) infections may produce a mononucleosis symptom complex (sore throat, fever, disproportionate fatigue, tender and swollen neck lymph nodes, and commonly enlargement of the spleen and liver);
+- EBV (Epstein-Barr virus or mononucleosis) and CMV (cytomegalic inclusion virus) infections may produce a mononucleosis symptom complex (sore throat, fever, disproportionate fatigue, tender and swollen neck lymph nodes, and commonly enlargement of the spleen and liver);

 - adenovirus (which may be associated with conjunctivitis ("pink eye");